CommunityToolkit/Labs-Windows/labs/TokenView/samples/TokenView.Samples/TokenView.md

 ---
 title: TokenView
-author: githubaccount
+author: niels9001
-description: TODO: Your experiment's description here
+description: The TokenView can be used to visualize and select tokens.
-keywords: TokenView, Control, Layout
+keywords: TokenView, Control, Tokens
 dev_langs:
   - csharp
 category: Controls